Murder of the Romanov family: Aftermath

 In 1993, the report of Yakov Yurovsky from 1922 was published.
 According to the report, units of the Czechoslovak Legion were approaching Yekaterinburg.
 On 17 July 1918, Yakov and other Bolshevik jailers, fearing that the Legion would free Nicholas after conquering the town, murdered him and his family.
 The next day, Yakov departed for Moscow with a report to Sverdlov.
 As soon as the Czechoslovaks seized Yekaterinburg, his apartment was pillaged.

 Over the years, a number of people claimed to be survivors of the ill-fated family.
-In May 1979, the remains of most of the family and their retainers were found by amateur enthusiasts, who kept the discovery secret until the collapse of the Soviet Union.
+In May 1979, the remains of most of the family and their retainers were found by two amateur enthusiasts, Alexander Avdonin and Geli Ryabov, who kept the discovery secret until the collapse of the Soviet Union.
 In July 1991, the bodies of five family members (the Tsar, Tsarina, and three of their daughters) were exhumed.
-After forensic examination and DNA identification, the bodies were laid to rest with state honors in the St. Catherine Chapel of the Peter and Paul Cathedral in Saint Petersburg, where most other Russian monarchs since Peter the Great lie.
+After forensic examination and DNA identification (partly aided by mitochondrial DNA samples from Prince Philip, a great-nephew of Alexandra), the bodies were laid to rest with state honors in the St. Catherine Chapel of the Peter and Paul Cathedral in Saint Petersburg, where most other Russian monarchs since Peter the Great lie.
 Boris Yeltsin and his wife attended the funeral along with Romanov relations, including Prince Michael of Kent.
 The Holy Synod opposed the government's decision in February 1998 to bury the remains in the Peter and Paul Fortress, preferring a "symbolic" grave until their authenticity had been resolved.
 As a result, when they were interred in July 1998, they were referred to by the priest conducting the service as "Christian victims of the Revolution" rather than the imperial family.
 Patriarch Alexy II, who felt that the Church was sidelined in the investigation, refused to officiate at the burial and banned bishops from taking part in the funeral ceremony.
 The Russian president Boris Yeltsin described the murder of the royal family as one of the most shameful chapters in Russian history.

 The remaining two bodies of Alexei and one of his sisters, presumed to be Maria by Russian anthropologists and Anastasia by American ones, were discovered in 2007.

 On 15 August 2000, the Russian Orthodox Church announced the canonization of the family for their "humbleness, patience and meekness".
 However, reflecting the intense debate preceding the issue, the bishops did not proclaim the Romanovs as martyrs, but passion bearers instead (see Romanov sainthood).

 Over the years 2000 to 2003, the Church of All Saints, Yekaterinburg was built on the site of Ipatiev House.